 - Occupants should be invited to volunteer ahead of time to assist persons with disabilities in an emergency.
-If a volunteer is not available, identify someone to assist who is willing to accept the responsibility. - Two or more trained volunteers, if available, should conduct the evacuation. - Do not evacuate persons in their wheelchairs.
-This is standard practice to ensure the safety of persons with disabilities and volunteers.
-Wheelchairs will be evacuated later if possible. - Always ask someone with a disability how you can help before attempting any rescue technique or giving assistance.
-Ask how they can best be assisted or moved, and whether there are any special considerations or items that need to come with them. - Before attempting an evacuation, volunteers and the people being assisted should discuss how any lifting will be done and where they are going.

-- Proper lifting techniques should be used to avoid injury to rescuers' backs (e.g. bending the knees, keeping the back straight, holding the person close before lifting, and using leg muscles to lift).
+If a volunteer is not available, identify someone to assist who is willing to accept the responsibility. - Two or more trained volunteers, if available, should conduct the evacuation. - Always ask someone with a disability how you can help before attempting any rescue technique or giving assistance.
+Ask how they can best be assisted or moved, and whether there are any special considerations or items that need to come with them. - Before attempting an evacuation, volunteers and the people being assisted should discuss how any lifting will be done and where they are going. - Proper lifting techniques should be used to avoid injury to rescuers' backs (e.g. bending the knees, keeping the back straight, holding the person close before lifting, and using leg muscles to lift).
 Ask permission of the evacuee if an evacuation chair or similar device is being considered as an aid in an evacuation.
 When using such devices, make sure the person is secured properly.
 Be careful on stairs and rest at landings if necessary.
 Certain lifts may need to be modified depending on the person's disabilities. - Do not use elevators, unless authorized to do so by police or fire personnel.
-Elevators could fail during a fire. - If the situation is life threatening, call University Security at 507-389-2111. - Check on people with disabilities during an evacuation.
-A "buddy system", where persons with disabilities pre-identify volunteers (co-workers/roommates) to alert them and assist them in an emergency, is a good method. - Attempt a rescue evacuation only if you have had rescue training or the person is in immediate danger and cannot wait for professional assistance.
-(Univ Security / EMS are trained in rescue procedures).
+Elevators could fail during a fire. - If the situation is life threatening, call 911 or University Security at 507-389-2111. - Check on people with disabilities during an evacuation.
+A "buddy system", where persons with disabilities pre-identify volunteers (co-workers/roommates) to alert them and assist them in an emergency, is a good method.

+Attempt a rescue evacuation only if you have had rescue training or the person is in immediate danger and cannot wait for professional assistance.
+(First Responders are trained in rescue procedures).

-5.2.14 Blindness or Visual Impairment
+5.2.9.4 Blindness or Visual Impairment

-Give verbal instructions to advise about the safest route or direction using compass directions, estimated distances, and directional terms.
+Give verbal instructions to advise the safest route or direction using compass directions, estimated distances, and directional terms.